- Immunoelectrophoresis refers to precipitation in agar under an electric field.

-- The gel is placed into the electrophoresis chamber with the samples on the cathodic side, and electrophoresis run for 20 mins/ 100 volts.
+- The gel is placed into the electrophoresis chamber with the samples on the cathodic side, and electrophoresis runs for 20 mins/ 100 volts.

-- After electrophoresis completes, 20 μl of the corresponding antiserum is added to troughs in moist chamber and incubated for 18- 20 hours at room temperature on a horizontal position.
+- After electrophoresis completes, 20 μl of the corresponding antiserum is added to troughs in a moist chamber and incubated for 18- 20 hours at room temperature in a horizontal position.

 - The gel in saline solution is soaked for 10 minutes and the drying and washing repeated twice again.

 - The gel is dried at a temperature less than 70°C and may be stained with protein staining solution for about 3 minutes followed by decolorizing the gel for 5 minutes in distaining solution baths.